-My favorite breakfast are actually eggs.
+My favorite breakfast is actually eggs.
 But who has time to make eggs before work?
-Hence we only do full on, egg based, breakfast for champions on weekends.
+Hence we only do full-on, egg-based, breakfast for champions on weekends.
 During the week, Mr. Daddy does not eat breakfast at all and the little one and I mostly eat some cereal-based thing.
 Something that takes 30 seconds to make.
 Or that can be pre-made.
 Like overnight oats, of course.

 Nom, nom, nom, nom

-Would this list be any good if I didn’t mention how delicious this concoctions can be?
+Would this list be any good if I didn’t mention how delicious these concoctions can be?
 Pictured here is a version with:

 - frozen wild berries

 I mix this in these small glass containers from Ikea and leave in the fridge overnight.
 I prefer finely grind oats with added chia seeds because they create a dense pudding-like consistency while still not ending up being dry.
 With rolled oats, I feel like they either float in liquid and it feels like eating regular cereal or they get too dry and not mixed well enough.